websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/setting-and-accessing-configurations.md

 ## Accessing the Configuration from a JSP

-1. The configuration interface is added to the JSP with the following import statement:
+1. The following import statement adds the configuration interface to the JSP:

     ```markup
     <%@ page import="com.acme.e3q3.web.internal.configuration.E3Q3WebConfiguration" %>